-3.6.1 Break and Burn
+3.6.2 Break and Burn

-As an alternative to thin-sectioning sagittal otoliths, fish ages can be determined using the "break-and-burn" method (Christensen 1964).
+As an alternative to thin-sectioning sagittal otoliths, fish ages can be determined using the "Break-and-Burn" method (Christensen 1964).
 With this method, the sagittal otolith is literally broken in half through its nucleus (core), and the exposed surface is heated over an alcohol flame to enhance the contrast between the organic and inorganic components of the matrix.
 Manual manipulation of an otolith half using fine-tipped forceps is required so this method is usually limited to larger otoliths (>8-10 mm in length).
 This does not preclude using this technique on smaller otoliths, but it does require more skill and care in the burning process.
-This method is successfully being used on white grunt (Haemulon plumieri) and red porgy (Pagrus pagrus) and may be appropriate for other species when rapid production ageing (i.e., to year class) is required, rather than specific ageing for growth.
+This method is successfully being used on white grunt (Haemulon plumieri) and red porgy (Pagrus pagrus) and may be appropriate for other species when rapid production ageing (i.e., to year class) is required, rather than specific ageing for growth (D. Murie, personal communication).

-To break a sagittal otolith, the transverse plain of the otolith is scored through the nucleus using a diamond-edged pen and then snapped in two using finger pressure.
-The broken surface of one-half of the otolith is then held at an angle and back and forth above an alcohol flame.
+To break a sagittal otolith, the transverse plane of the otolith is scored through the nucleus using a diamond-edged pen and then snapped in two using finger pressure.
+The broken surface of one-half of the otolith is then held at an angle and moved back and forth above an alcohol flame.
 Note: When burning the surface it is important to keep the flame evenly distributed over the otolith's surface to get an even burn.
-The otolith should not touch the flame directly or it will burn too guickly and char the surface making ageing impossible.
-The time required to burn a surface depends on the species and size of an otolith but is usually no more than 10-15 seconds.
+The otolith should not touch the flame directly or it will burn too quickly and char the surface making ageing impossible.
+The time required to burn a surface depends on the species and size of an otolith, but is usually no more than 10-15 seconds.
 Care should be taken with smaller otoliths as they will require less time.

-This process differentially burns the organic matrices within the annuli of the otolith, with the translucent bands of slow growth burning dark relative to opaque bands of faster growth
+This process differentially burns the organic matrices within the annuli of the otolith, with the translucent bands of slow growth burning dark relative to opaque bands of faster growth (when viewed under reflected light).
+The otolith half is cooled (usually less than 30 seconds) and pressed into a dark-colored plasticine block (blue or green works well) with the burnt surface upright and tilted slightly (Figure 3.28).

-Figure 3.21.
+Figure 3.28.
 A break-and-burn otolith pressed in a plasticine block under a reflected light source.